The Deep Blue Sea (Sunday Night Theatre): Reception

 The program was popular and seen by 11 million people.

 The Birmingham Mail called it "one of those rare productions that are utterly sure of themselves."
 The Evening Standard called it "sensitive and efficient."
 The Evening Standard said "it is difficult to find words to praise it enough."

 More later played the role again in a 1955 film version.
+He was happier with this version of the play than the feature film version.